rabbitt/fqdn_facts/README.md

     id: ->(v) { v.to_i }
   }

-  # facts generated dynamically using procs/lambdas
+  # facts generated dynamically using procs/lambdas are calculated
-  # are calculated after all conversions, and in
-  # order of assignment.
-If you use a lambda/proc, it will
+  # after all conversions, and in order order of assignment.
+If you
-  # is expected to receive at most 1 parameter.
-If you receive
+  # use a lambda/proc, it is expected to receive at most one parameter.
-  # for one, then that parameter will contain the list of facts
+  # If you receive for one, then that parameter will contain a hash of
-  # generated up until that point.
+  # facts generated up until that point.
   add_fact :hostname, ->(f) { f[:host] }
   add_fact :domain, ->(f) { [f[:sub], f[:tld]].join('.') }
 end # this essentially matches ([a-z][a-z-]*[a-z])(\d{2,})([ms]?)\.([^\.]+)\.bar\.com